 2.[17].
 "Manufacturer" means the person or body responsible to the approval authority for all aspects of the type approval process and for ensuring conformity of production.
 It is not essential that the person or body is directly involved in all stages of the construction of the vehicle, system or component which is the subject of the approval process.

 2.[18].
-"Maximum Allowable Working Pressure (MAWP)" means the highest gauge pressure to which a LHSS is permitted to operate under normal operating conditions.
+"Maximum Allowable Working Pressure (MAWP)" means the highest gauge pressure to which an LHSS is permitted to operate under normal operating conditions.

 2.[19].
 "Maximum Fuelling Pressure (MFP)" means the maximum dispensing system pressure expected during normal (fault-free) vehicle fuelling.

+2.[20].
+"Periodic Technical Inspection (PTI)" means the visual inspection of LHSS performed at specified intervals according to national regulations.

 2.[2021].
 "Pressure Relief Device (PRD)" means a device that, when activated under specified performance conditions, is used to release hydrogen from a pressurized system and thereby prevent failure of the system.
 It can include first and second pressure relief devices as a reclosing or non-reclosing type (e.g., safety relief valve and burst disc) as well as boil off valve.

 2.[2122].
 "Rupture" or "burst" both mean to come apart suddenly and violently, break open or fly into pieces due to the force of internal pressure.